ClusterM/nes2wii/README.md

 ## Tested on

 * ATMEGA16A, 20MHz crystal
-* NES, SNES, N64 and SMD controllers
+* NES, SNES, N64, SMD and DualShock controllers

 ## Modes
 There are three modes for NES/SNES/SMD controllers: